mt-22/mt-portfolio-client/README.md

 To enable the reCAPTCHA verification:
 1. Sign up for Google reCAPTCHA at https://www.google.com/recaptcha/admin
-2. Register your domain and obtain your site key
+2. Register your domain and obtain your site key and secret key
-3. Set the following environment variable:
+3. Set the following environment variables:
-   - `VITE_RECAPTCHA_SITE_KEY`: Your reCAPTCHA site key
+   - `VITE_RECAPTCHA_SITE_KEY`: Your reCAPTCHA site key (for frontend)
+   - `RECAPTCHA_SECRET_KEY`: Your reCAPTCHA secret key (for backend verification)

 ## Learn More